 Ingredients and substitutions

-Red pepper flakes can be substituted with black pepper if desired.
+- Red pepper flakes - Can be substituted with black pepper for a milder flavor if desired.

 For this recipe, I do recommend blind baking your puff pastry.
-Blind baking simply means partially baking your puff pastry on its own before adding other ingredients.
+Blind baking simply means partially baking the puff pastry on its own before adding other ingredients.

-This gives the puff pastry time to brown on the bottom and puff up in the center before the other ingredients are added, which weigh down the center of your tart.
+This gives the puff pastry time to brown and set on the bottom and top before the other ingredients are added, which weigh down the center of the tart.

 Puff Pastry Zucchini Tart